glynester/twitch.tv-clone/client/README.md

-Both the following need to be running:
+All 3 of the following need to be running:

 Main Streams App:
 /Desktop/React_Projects/streams/client1/client